gatsbyjs/gatsby/docs/docs/client-data-fetching.md

 ### 2. Query for character info at build time

-To query for Rick's character info and image, we'll use the `gatsby-source-graphql` plugin.
-This will allow us to query the Rick and Morty API using Gatsby queries.
+To query for Rick's character info and image, you'll use the `gatsby-source-graphql` plugin.
+This will allow you to query the Rick and Morty API using Gatsby queries.

 > Note: To learn more about using [`gatsby-source-graphql`](/packages/gatsby-source-graphql/), or about [Gatsby's GraphQL data layer](/docs/graphql/), check out their respective docs.
 The purpose of including it here is only for comparison.